Menu

 ‘The main thing is the blood flow to the brain helps oxygenate the brain, and it helps relieve tension,’ Assoc.
 Prof. Fraser says.

-A few years ago, a German study took a group of electrical engineering students through a 20-week running program to see whether it made a difference to their stress levels on exam day, compared to the control group.
-While both groups reported higher stress levels than usual in the lead-up, the fitter group coped better on exam day.
+A few years ago, a German study took a group of electrical engineering students through a 20-week running program to see whether physical activity made a difference to their stress levels on exam day, compared to the control group.

 Assoc.
 Prof. Fraser says there’s a reason that successful people, including politicians, keep up a regular fitness routine.